-Amanda Price, Head of KPMG High Growth Ventures, said in a statement that Australia "bucked regional trends" in the VC market, with Asia being the main "weak spot".
+Price said in a statement that Australia "bucked regional trends" in the VC market, with Asia being the main "weak spot".

 "We are seeing larger deal sizes across the board, a strong sign of the quality of venture-backed startups emerging from the local ecosystem," Price said.